 The UN's 2030 Agenda, with its 17 Sustainable Development Goals (SDGs), has become increasingly established as a central framework for sustainability in the public and private sectors.
-Decisions that are taken must be analysed based on these goals and how they can be met.

-2030 Agenda is a framework within which the goals are linked to each other, while also containing conflicting goals.
-PE takes a holistic view and does not leave out any parts, even when the framework is used to identify how the business can make the most difference now and in the future.
-The graphic on this page shows which SDGs PE primarily contributes to, both through the various services we provide to clients and in our own operations, broken down into three areas of our sustainability work.
+It is shown here to which SDGs PE primarily contributes, both through the various services we provide to clients and in our own operations, broken down into three areas of our sustainability work.
 Our practical work is guided by the overall goals, as well as by a number of relevant sub-goals.

-17 Sustainable lopment Goals Sustainable consultations sustained employed

-1 Mary Martin No Poverty

-2 HANGER Zero Hunger

-3 AND WELL-DEING Good Health and Wellbeing •

-4 danir Quality Education

-5 many Gender Equality •

-6 CLEANAIDE AND SASTULEN Clean Water and Sanitation

-7 AFFORMASE AND CITAMENSORY Affordable and Clean Energy

-8 DECENTINGS AND DECEMBER OF THE SECONDARY SEC Decent Work and Economic Growth •

-9 MESSIR INVACEM Sustainable industry, innovation and infrastructure

-10 HOUSE Reduced Inequalities

-11 SECONDATIONS AND COMMONDES Sustainable Cities and Communities •

-12 ESPONDE CONSIDERATION ALE OF CONTRACTOR C Responsible Production and Consumption •

-13 CUMANE ACTION Climate Action •

-14 IPE SELEWINITER Life Below Water

-15 mm Life on Land •

-16 PLACE JUSTICE AND STRENG INSTITUTIONS Peace, Justice and Strong Institutions •

-17 PARTIESARS Partnerships for the Goals
+7 Sustainable Iopment Goals Sustain sple conteded able entitle Respondi 1 ‰v Ñ x†† †Î No Poverty 2 HAMER Zero Hunger 3 WAS METINED Good Health and Wellbeing 4 GINGEY Quality Education 5 COMER Gender Equality 6 CLEANANTER MODERATIVEN Clean Water and Sanitation 7 AFFORMALE AND CLEANE PRESENT Affordable and Clean Energy 8 ECCENTINUES AND ECCENTINUES ESPATE Decent Work and Economic Growth 9 RESIDE INVALUE Sustainable industry, innovation and infrastructure 10 HERACES LEPANTES Reduced Inequalities 11 SETHMATICHES A HERE Sustainable Cities and Communities 12 ESPONDE CONSUMPTION AMPROCECTION Responsible Production and Consumption 13 regiones Climate Action 14 SECONNITER Life Below Water 15 Kin Life on Land 16 PEACE JESTER ANDSTRONG INSTITUTIONS Peace, Justice and Strong Institutions 17 PARTICISARS FOR THE COMES Implementation and global partnership